annakrystalli/Laypersons_guide_to_the_open_tech_galaxy/README.md

 #### PLUS: anyone can be a term query or knowledge contributor:
 Needed to provide short descriptions.
-This is really key if the final interactive webapp is to provide any extra insight into the network of terms.
+This is really key if the final interactive webapp is to provide any extra insight into the network of terms for the user.
 With the descriptions however, the visual network becomes really powerful.
 The could also provide suggestions for potential relationship links to other terms

 ### HOW?
 ### Build it step by step